Selleris-Software/public/docs/cooperation-terms.md

 - Choose Project for predictable, contiguous work packages with defined ROI / release goals.
 - Use Mixed when a strategic initiative (Project) runs while continuous improvements (T&M) must not stall.

-#### 12.4.6 Financial Governance Notes (Draft)
+#### 12.4.6 Financial Governance Notes
 - Upfront Stage payment is non-refundable except where Selleris fails to initiate Stage work within an agreed reasonable start window.
 - Material Stage underspend (if actual effort < 80% of estimate) may be converted—subject to mutual agreement—into T&M credit or applied to the next Stage.
 - Stage overrun risk must be signaled immediately if forecast effort > 110% of estimate; client options: descoping, CR, or conversion of remainder to T&M.

-TODO: Define late payment interest rate & suspension thresholds.
+Late Payment Interest & Suspension Thresholds: See Section 12 (Late Payment Handling).
+Suspension threshold: 30 calendar days after Due Date for an undisputed invoice.
+Consecutive invoice rule: two unpaid undisputed invoices → immediate suspension (excluding Critical mitigation).
+Reactivation Fee: EUR 250.

 #### 12.4.7 Month-End Rollover Governance (Extended Tasks)
 This governance clarifies boundaries around the Partial Completions policy: